quixio/quix-docs/docs/platform/tutorials/matlab/matlab-and-simulink.md

 	![project preview on Quix](./images/matlab_project_preview.png){width=600}

  5. Enter `Engine Model` for the project name.
-Enter `simulink-input` for input topic and `simulink-output` for output topic, and click `Save as Project.`
+Enter `simulink-input` for input topic and `simulink-output` for output topic, and click `Save as Application.`

 	![create project from template](./images/simulink_set_up_project.png){width=600}